 Connecting a portable electric generator directly to your household wiring can be deadly.
 A generator that is directly connected to your home's wiring can 'backfeed' into the power lines connected to your home.

 If you wish to hard-wire a generator to your home, it should be installed by a licensed electrician with an approved cut-off switch that will automatically disconnect the home from the power grid when the generator is being used.
-Please check with your local utility company before installing a hard-wired generator.
+Please check with your local utility company and building office before installing a hard-wired generator.

 Don't plug a portable generator into an electrical outlet in your home or garage.